Language and style

 We must choose our words wisely and consider carefully not only what we say, but how we say it: is our tone appealing and accessible, and will it resonate with our audiences?

-The UK Research and Innovation content style guide (formerly the RCUK style guide) describes our approach to language and its usage, including points of grammar, capitalisation and hyphenation, and how we use certain words.
+The UKRI content style guide (formerly the RCUK style guide) describes our approach to language and its usage, including points of grammar, capitalisation and hyphenation, and how we use certain words.
 This helps ensure UKRI speaks with one voice.

 UKRI works in partnership with the UK’s diverse community and supports projects across the entire spectrum of research.